dfelinto/blender-manual/manual/modeling/modifiers/generate/mirror.rst

 Bisect
-   If the mesh is already on both sides of the mirror plane, it is cut by that plane, and only one side (the "negative" one by default) is kept to perform the mirror process.
+   If the mesh is already on both sides of the mirror plane, it is cut by that plane, and only one side (the "positive" one by default) is kept to perform the mirror process.

 Flip
-   When *Bisect* is enabled on an axis, you can use this setting to switch the side kept and mirrored (i.e. when it is enabled, the "positive" side will be kept, instead of the "negative" one).
+   When *Bisect* is enabled on an axis, you can use this setting to switch the side kept and mirrored (i.e. when it is enabled, the "negative" side will be kept, instead of the "positive" one).

 Mirror Object
    An :ref:`Object Selector <ui-data-id>` to select an object (usually an empty),